typst-community/setup-typst/README.md

   `0.10` or `0.x`.
 You can also specify `latest` to always use the latest version.
 The default is `latest`.

-- **`cache`:** Used to specify the path to dependency file.
+- **`cache-dependency-path`:** Used to specify the path to dependency file.
 Supports a Typst file with lines of 'import' keyword.

 ### Outputs